Yelar/vf/README.md

    - Enable AI-powered image overlay from Unsplash
    - Add background music
 9. **Generate Video**:
-   - Click "Generate & Save to Library" to create and store your video
+   - Click "Generate & Save to Library" to start async video processing
-   - Videos automatically download after creation
+   - Videos are processed in the background (2-5 minutes)
+   - You'll receive an email notification with a link to your library when ready
+   - No need to wait - you can close the browser and continue with other tasks

 ### Managing Your Library
 1. **View Library**: Click "Library" in the header to see all your saved videos